ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 the hub keeps or reconstructs a copy of the GroupInfo, assuming that other clients may not be available to assist the client with joining.

+For Cathy's new client to join the MLS group and therefore fully participate in the room with Alice, ClientC3 needs to fetch the MLS GroupInfo, and then generate an External Commit adding ClientC3.

-The new client sends the External Commit to the room's MLS group by sending an /update to the room.
+Cathy's new client sends the External Commit to the room's MLS group by sending an /update to the room.

 ~~~ aasvg
 ClientC3       ServerC         ServerA         ServerB         ClientB*  ClientC*  ClientA*